rushirajnenuji/viz-raster/CONTRIBUTING.md

 and various classes of corrupt or bad data.
 All tests should pass before submitting a PR or merging to `develop`.

-Tests are automatically run via GitHub Actions.
+In a future release, tests will automatically run via GitHub Actions.
 Check the root `README.md` file for this GitHub Actions status badge and make sure it says "Passing":

 ## Code style